John Douglas, 9th Marquess of Queensberry: Political career

-In 1872, Queensberry was chosen by the Peers of Scotland to sit in the House of Lords as a representative peer.
+In 1872, Queensberry was chosen by the Peers of Scotland to sit in the House of Lords as a Scottish representative peer.
 He served as such until 1880, when he was again nominated but refused to take the religious oath of allegiance to the sovereign.
 Viewed by some as an outspoken atheist, he declared that he would not participate in any "Christian tomfoolery" and that his word should suffice.
 As a consequence neither he nor Charles Bradlaugh, who had also refused to take the oath after being elected to the House of Commons, were allowed to take their seats in parliament.
 This prompted an apology from the new prime minister, William Gladstone.
 Bradlaugh was re-elected four times by the constituents of Northampton until he was finally allowed to take his seat in 1886.
 Queensberry, however, was never again sent to parliament by the Scottish nobles.

 In 1881, Queensberry accepted the presidency of the British Secular Union, a group that had broken away in 1877 from Bradlaugh's National Secular Society.
 That year he published a long philosophical poem, The Spirit of the Matterhorn, which he had written in Zermatt in 1873 in an attempt to articulate his secularist views.
 In 1882, he was ejected from the theatre after loudly interrupting a performance of the play The Promise of May by Alfred, Lord Tennyson, the Poet Laureate, because it included a villainous atheist in its cast of characters.
 Under the auspices of the British Secular Union, Queensberry wrote a pamphlet entitled The Religion of Secularism and the Perfectibility of Man.
 The Union, always small, ceased to function in 1884.

 His divorces, brutality, atheism, and association with the boxing world made Queensberry an unpopular figure in London high society.
 In 1893 his eldest son Francis was made a baron in the Peerage of the United Kingdom, thus giving him an automatic seat in the House of Lords.
 Queensberry resented his son sitting in a chamber that had refused to admit him, leading to a bitter dispute between himself and both his son and the Earl of Rosebery, who had promoted Francis's ennoblement and who shortly thereafter became prime minister.
 Francis was killed in a shooting accident in 1894; the inquest returned an "accidental death" verdict, but his death may have been a suicide.
 Queensberry believed, as he put it in a letter, that "snob queers like Rosebery" had corrupted his sons, and held Rosebery responsible for Francis's death.